hivesolutions/appier/doc/requests.md

 ## Parameters

-You can capture parameters from the URL:
+You can easily capture parts of the URL:

 ```python
 @appier.route("/directory/<file>", "GET")